ho757uff/THP_Week_4_Day_4_TicTacToe/README.md

 - Players can choose their name

 ## Future improvements
+- Round number can be set from the get-go
+- Starting player can be chosen randomly
+- New game starting player can be the previous game's loser

-- Players can choose their symbol
+- Players can choose their symbol in a provided slick list
+- Players can choose the board size
+- Players can choose the number of symbols to align to win

+- The game can be played against an AI

 ## Troubleshooting
 Contact person(s) in Credits section below.